 “She’s assigned to the Violent Crimes Investigation Unit, but her artistic skills will be available to all departments.
-Please make her welcome.
+Please make her feel welcome.
 That’ll be all.”
 Brogan looked at her as the feeds vanished, leaving shimmering white walls behind.
 “Ready to meet your new partners?”

 Brogan’s smile was comforting.
 “Yes, that’s true, but those don’t always take place at the station, so you’ll need a partner.
-Two detectives in fact, so that they can continue working while you’re occupied with identification.
+Two detectives, in fact, so that they can continue working while you’re occupied with identification.
 Plus, it’ll be more interesting for you to see hands-on what we do here.”

 “Reese,” she returned, firming her hand and squeezing tightly.

-Garret’s eyes danced as he released her.
+Garrett’s eyes danced as he released her.
 “Nice to meet you, Reese.”